voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * OpQuestionPanel.js
 * OpRecommendations.js - passed
 * OpShareLinks.js - passed
-* OpShortForm.js
+* OpShortForm.js - passed
+    * full rewrite to AntD 4 style
+    * unpack some structures like duration and start/end date into fields for easier component usage, repack on finish.
+    * set publish and draft working - but short form hides the draft option.
+    * set correct rule and message for required description field
+    * scroll to first error on done.
+    * updated to latest sinon so we can use promises in tests.
+    * completed tests
-* OpStatus.js
+* OpStatus.js - passed
 * OpTabs.js
     * update to use activeKey
-* OpType.js
+* OpType.js - passed
-* OpUnknown.js
+* OpUnknown.js - no test
-* OpUpdatePanel.js
+* OpUpdatePanel.js - no test
-* OpVolunteerInterestSection.js
+* OpVolunteerInterestSection.js - no test
-* RecommendedOpsSection.js
+* RecommendedOpsSection.js - no test

+### Op Components

+* OpListPage - passed
+    * roles does not seem to be used,  in fact this page is rarely used except to view all ops.

+* OpDetailPage
+    * tests updated to new gssp object
+    * factor out useMockRoute